gregschmit/rails-rest-framework/guide/03_controllers/index.md

   passwords and similar credentials.
 Implies `hidden`.

-The controller-level `hidden_fields` attribute is a shortcut for setting `hidden: true` on a list of fields without writing out a full `field_config`.
+The controller-level `hidden_fields` attribute is a shortcut for setting `hidden: true` on a list of fields without writing out a full `config`.

 ### Computing the Full Field Configuration

-At runtime the framework merges `field_config` with data it infers from the model — columns, attribute defaults, reflections, validators, primary-key info, enum variants, Action Text / Active Storage reflections — into a single hash available as `field_configuration`:
+At runtime the framework merges the per-field `config` with data it infers from the model — columns, attribute defaults, reflections, validators, primary-key info, enum variants, Action Text / Active Storage reflections — into a single hash available as `field_configuration`: